QuestCode/thema-2.1-slm/ICC/Second Formal Meeting/Concept letter 2nd formal meeting.md

 <br/>

 Dear Mr. Stadman,

 Thank you for visiting the meeting that conducted on June 4th.
 It was a pleasure to meet you, and we as Da Vinci Data enjoyed having you as our guests.
 We hope you feel the same way.

 We would be honoured to invite you to a second meeting, located at Van Olst Toren, on 2014-06-26 at 08:15 (CEST).

-During this meeting we would like to give a demo of the application we built, and do a short presentation on the service-related aspects of the assignment.
+During this meeting we would like to give a demo of the application we have built, and do a short presentation on the service aspects of the project.

 Please send us an email confirming whether you will be attending the meeting.

 We are looking forward to seeing you again and hope you will be present on that day.

 Yours sincerely,

 Mastrigt, Maurits Van   - _CEO_
 Broenink, Tom			- _Junior Development & Maintenance_